THE EV

 Information wants to be free.

-And I hope we set some of it free today.
+And I do hope we managed to set some of it free today.

 What's next?

-* drop something in my high-voltage tip jar. [ You've already supported enough ]
+โข or dropping something in my high-voltage tip jar.

 My thanks: